Comparisons12 min read

 Monday Crm

 Monday CRM didn't start as a CRM — and honestly, that shows in the best possible way.
-It grew out of monday.com's work OS platform, which means it brings a level of visual flexibility that most dedicated CRMs just can't match.
-You see everything as customizable boards, which feels intuitive if your team already thinks in tasks and workflows.
-Fun fact: some of the teams I've seen get the most out of it are not traditional sales teams at all — operations and client services folks love it just as much.
+It grew out of monday.com's work OS platform, which means it brings a level of visual flexibility that most standard CRMs just can't match.
+Everything appears as customizable boards, which feels intuitive if your team already thinks in tasks and workflows.
+What's interesting: some of the teams I've seen get the most out of it are not traditional sales teams at all — operations and client services folks love it just as much.

 Key Features